Cerence Beats Analyst Expectations, Breaks Second-Quarter Revenue Record

 - Cerence’s $98.7 million in revenue beat analyst estimates of $93.4 million.

 - Cerence said the 14% rise in revenue for the quarter from last year set a new quarterly record.

-- Cerence offered guidance for the second quarter of 2021, projecting $94 million to $97 million in revenue or $34 million to $37 million with adjusted EBITDA.
+- Cerence offered guidance for the third quarter of 2021, projecting $94 million to $97 million in revenue or $34 million to $37 million with adjusted EBITDA.

 Breaking Records Again